Small investment funds buy Venezuela bonds to pressure Maduro and Guaido

 "It was a bold move, one that favors these funds," said a financial adviser in Caracas familiar with the case, referring to Rodriguez' reference to the prescription clause.

-(Reporting by Luc Cohen, Corina Pons and Mayela Armas, writing by Brian Ellsworth Editing by Nick Zieminski)
+(Reporting by Luc Cohen, Corina Pons and Mayela Armas, writing by Brian Ellsworth Editing by Nick Zieminski and Cynthia Osterman)

 ((corina.pons@thomsonreuters.com; +58 212 655 2651; Reuters Messaging: corina.pons.thomsonreuters.com@reuters.net))